hannesdatta/data-spotify-playlist-ecosystem/readme.md

 ## Overview about the data

-The repository documents and hosts two main data collections, administered via the Chartmetric API:
+This repository consists of two main data collections, administered via the Chartmetric API:

 **(1) Database 1, retrieved in 2019-11**